What Is the Minimum Car Insurance Required in Utah?

 Utah automobile insurance requirements are described as 30/65/25.
 Utah as with every other state is able to set its own minimal car insurance requirement.
 If you are the owner of your vehicle within Utah this is the basic coverages that you must have to legally drive:

-- $60,000 for bodily injuries per accident
+- $60,000 bodily injury per accident

-- $25,000 to cover property damage
+- $25,000 property damage liability

-- $3,000 in Personal Injury Protection (PIP)
+- $3,000 Personal Injury Protection (PIP)

 What Does Minimum Coverage Actually Pay For?